prthiaga/mcrouter-wiki/JSONM.md

 ```

 ####merge
+Usage:

+ "type": "merge",
+ "params": [ list1, list2, list3, ... ]

+or

+ "type": "merge",
+ "params": [ obj1, obj2, obj3, ... ]

+or

+ "type": "merge"
+ "params": [ str1, str2, str3, ... ]

-Merge combines multiple lists or objects into one.
-It can also concatenate strings.
+Combines multiple lists or objects into one.
+In case `params` is a list of strings, `merge` concatenates them.

 ```JavaScript
  {